comcode-org/binmat_rules/README.md

 - If a BREAK modifier (>) is present in the attacker stack:
   - The attack power of the attacker stack is now the damage value.

-- While the damage value is greater than zero:
-  - If there are cards left in the defender's stack, send the most recently played card there to the attacker discard pile.
+For every point of damage, discard the most recently played card in the defender's stack to the attacker's discard pile.
-  - Else if there are not, but there are cards remaining in the lane's lane deck, send the top card from the lane deck to the attacker's hand.
-  - Else if there are no cards remaining in the lane deck either, the attacker has won the game. ([Win Conditions](#win-conditions))
-  - Subtract one from the damage value.
+If the defender's stack is empty, the attacker instead draws a card from the lane deck.
+If the attacker cannot draw from the lane deck (because it is empty and has no lane discard pile), the attacker wins the game ([Win Conditions](#win-conditions))

 The attacker stack is now sent to the attacker discard.